 I mentioned earlier that in my recipe below, I gave the measurements in both cups and weight.
 One of the reasons I do that is for the convenience of buying fruit.
 If I know it takes 8 ounces of blueberries and 8 ounces of strawberries, then I know how much fruit to buy.
 8 ounces is a half pound.
 So, if I buy a 16 ounce bag (one pound) of fresh or frozen fruit, then I know I can get two recipes of smoothies.

-Break up the frozen banana, cover and blend.
+Break up the frozen banana and add with the honey, cover and blend.

 Then I pour me a nice refreshing glass and enjoy a healthy drink, snack or even a meal out of it.